StioStudio/ideas/My Browser.md

  - APIs.
 You can make your won APIs.
 These can be used in your js or css for the places you want them to be accessible.
  - Shortcuts
  - You can change already made components and stuff.
 You can too use them as template for newer things.
 Example a user profile popup, for your user.
 You can copy and paste this and make your own little user options.
  - The only thing that ALWAYS be accessible is edit.
 Edit is the thing that lets you change script/components, delete and make new ones.
-This will be default on `right click > edit button in option`, but you can set it to be anywhere (like a short.
+This will be default on `right click > edit button in option`, but you can set it to be anywhere (like a shortcut).
 Just remember to have it somewhere.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNzQ2MjkwMjI0LDEyMjA1NDQ5MzFdfQ==
+eyJoaXN0b3J5IjpbMTAxNzU3MDQ3MywxMjIwNTQ0OTMxXX0=
 -->